Drug Interactions between Doxy-D and Metoprolol Tartrate

 Interactions between your drugs

-There were no interactions found in our database between Doxy-D and Metoprolol Tartrate - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Doxy-D and Metoprolol Tartrate.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

-A total of 353 drugs (2855 brand and generic names) are known to interact with Doxy-D.
+A total of 189 drugs are known to interact with Doxy-D.

 - Anthrax Prophylaxis